 The Right Equipment Financing Relationship

-Dr. Elton, who was named Minnesota’s Young Optometrist of the Year for 2018, admits that the ease of working with account manager Mandy Eiynck at Stearns Bank has made his decisions to finance equipment on three different occasions that much easier.
+Dr. Elton, who was named Minnesota’s Young Optometrist of the Year for 2018, admits that the ease of working with Stearns Bank made his decisions to finance equipment on three different occasions that much easier.
 He was first referred to Stearns Bank by Optos in 2015.

 “Sometimes when you’re working with a big bank, they have regulations and criteria that exclude you and you can’t get past that,” Dr. Elton said.
 “For example, I don’t think Stearns Bank looked at the price of the equipment as much as they said ‘here’s a person looking to grow a business and how can we make this happen for him.’
 I know that’s what they were looking at each time.

 “Optos said working with Stearns Bank would be a snap – they weren’t lying.
-I can’t thank Mandy and her staff enough for making my life easier.”
+I can’t thank Stearns Bank enough for making my life easier.”

 Dr. Elton started his first Target Optical practice in 2012 following a year of residency after graduating from the Illinois College of Optometry.
 He gradually expanded into the eight different locations throughout the Twin Cities.

 He previously worked with a large national bank on his equipment financing needs, but found the process cumbersome and slow.
-That’s why Stearns Bank’s fast approval process and ability to make a quick decision have blown him away each time he has worked with Mandy and her staff.
+That’s why Stearns Bank’s fast approval process and ability to make a quick decision have blown him away.